mdnoyon9758/modern-portfolio-template/README.md

-# Personal Portfolio Website 🚀
+# Modern Portfolio Template 🚀

-**A comprehensive, secure, and modern full-stack portfolio website** built with enhanced UI/UX, advanced security features, and comprehensive logging.
+**A comprehensive, secure, and modern full-stack portfolio website template** built with enhanced UI/UX, advanced security features, and comprehensive logging.

+**Created by Abdullah** - A professional portfolio template ready for customization and deployment.

 ✨ **Recently Enhanced with:**
 - 🎨 Advanced animations and UI components